 If you choose to read easier books or posts at times, that doesn’t make you lazy.
 It keeps you enjoying books and learning.
 It keeps you educated and entertained.

+Let your children read cookbooks to make cookies or hummus.
+Let them read picture books, whether easy or challenging, to enjoy the interplay of story, specific word choices, and art.
 If they’re struggling, let them read comic books.
 The original Garfield strips have minimal words on the three panels, and then there’s a punchline.
 It’s about as much entertainment per word as you’re likely to find, with a tremendous amount of picture support to help children predict the words.

 And when children graduate to (my personal favorite) Calvin and Hobbes, fantastic!
-So much advanced vocabulary, but so much enjoyment.
+So much advanced vocabulary, but so much enjoyment!

 Keep giving your children a love of learning.
 Don’t push them to read too high a level, too soon.